NoahMSchool/SwiftPlanets/WRITEUP.md

     Menu --> GalaxyBuilder
     GalaxyBuilder --> Menu
 ```
+#### Adaptability
+The User Interface needs to be able to adapt to different screen sizes.
+Although iPads are all the same 4:3 aspect ratio they can be rotated to be in portrait and my app still needs to work.
+It should also work on Mac's, iPhones and Headsets.
+If it is being windowed the size should adapt similar to a web page
+I therefore should make sure my app can adjust the size and locations of UI elements to fit and not obscure the screen.

 ### Controller (Program Logic)

 ### Algorithms

+Throught the program I will use variety of algorithms

 #### Graph Algorithms

 #### Undo/Redo Stack
 One of my requirements is that the user should be able to replay the steps of the algorithm